 Factories and production facilities today are bigger and operate far more machinery than ever.
-However, industrial progress comes with the challenge of keeping all those machines running without fault.
+However, progress comes with the challenge of keeping all those machines running without fault.
 Luckily, companies have a maintenance mechanic who are directly responsible for ensuring that.

 Maintenance mechanics work in all sorts of industries and may be called upon to do a variety of general maintenance and repair work.

 But, the maintenance mechanic job title can come with a lot of different responsibilities which may confuse prospective mechanics looking through job postings.

 If you'd like to take on the job duties of a maintenance mechanic in 2021, 's a breakdown of what they do, how much they make in salary, what qualifications they need, and more.

 Let's get right into it.

 What is a Maintenance mechanic?

 Simply put, a maintenance mechanic is someone who repairs mechanical equipment, installs new units, upgrades old ones, and helps maintains mechanical assets in good condition.